 Article Alerts - Search for articles on a subject, then receive an email whenever new articles on that subject are added.
 You can get alerts as an e-mail or RSS feed.
 Registration/account creation may be required.

-If there are items you would like to see in our collection that you believe would benefit the research and scholarly activities of faculty on campus, send suggestions to your Subject Librarian.
+If there are items you would like to see in our collection that you believe would benefit the research and scholarly activities of faculty, send suggestions to your Subject Librarian.

 As a faculty member at Red Deer Polytechnic you have access to all our library materials, including our subscription databases.
 There are two main ways to explore the databases: